charleybolton/sparta-further-deployment-methods/docker/README.md

   Copies all local web files from a folder named `static-html-directory` into Nginx’s default web directory inside the container.
   If this folder is empty or doesn’t exist, Docker still builds the image successfully — Nginx simply continues to serve its built-in default homepage.

-This means the Dockerfile works even without adding any custom files, but if `static-html-directory` contains a custom `index.html` or other assets, they will replace Nginx’s default content when the image is built.
+This Dockerfile still works even without custom files.
+If `static-html-directory` contains a custom `index.html` or other assets, they’ll replace Nginx’s default content when built.

 ---

-**Build and run the container**
+**Build and Run the Container**

 ```bash
 docker build -t some-content-nginx .